webqit/webflo/site/docs/concepts/realtime.md

 On entering background mode, Webflo initiates a handshake sequence as follows:

 1. Webflo gives the initial response a unique `X-Background-Messaging-Port` header that tells the client to connect in the background after rendering the initial response.
-   > If the scenario is case `1.` above happening _before_ yielding a response, Webflo sends a temporary `202 Accepted` response to the client carrying this header.
+   > If the scenario is that the handler tiggers `event.client` messaging  _before_ yielding a response, Webflo sends a temporary `202 Accepted` response to the client carrying this header.
 2. The client reads that header and opens the background channel.
    > If the client fails to connect within the handshake window, Webflo abandons the wait and concludes the request normally.
 3. On connecting, both sides resume the same request context — now in live mode.